Dwight D. Eisenhower: End of presidency

-The 22nd Amendment to the U.S. Constitution, which set a two-term limit on the presidency, was ratified in 1951.
+The 22nd Amendment to the US Constitution, which set a two-term limit on the presidency, was ratified in 1951.
 Eisenhower was the first president constitutionally prevented from serving a third term.

-Eisenhower was also the first outgoing president to come under the protection of the Former Presidents Act; two living former presidents, Herbert Hoover and Harry S. Truman, had left office before the act was passed.
+Eisenhower was also the first outgoing president to come under the protection of the Former Presidents Act.
 Under the act, Eisenhower was entitled to a lifetime pension, state-provided staff and a Secret Service security detail.

 In the 1960 election to choose his successor, Eisenhower endorsed Nixon over Democrat John F. Kennedy.
 He told friends, "I will do almost anything to avoid turning my chair and country over to Kennedy."
 He actively campaigned for Nixon in the final days, although he may have done Nixon some harm.
 When asked by reporters at the end of a televised press conference to list one of Nixon's policy ideas he had adopted, Eisenhower joked, "If you give me a week, I might think of one.
 I don't remember."
 Kennedy's campaign used the quote in one of its campaign commercials.
 Nixon narrowly lost to Kennedy.
-Eisenhower, who was, at 70, the oldest president in history to date, was succeeded by 43-year-old Kennedy, the youngest elected president.
+Eisenhower, who was, at 70, the oldest president to date, was succeeded by 43-year-old Kennedy, the youngest elected president.